Chart Color Schemes

 The labour market in Echuca demonstrates typical performance when compared to similar areas across Australia

-Conversely, agriculture, forestry & fishing has lower representation at 3.3% compared to the regional average of 7.5%.
-Many residents commute elsewhere for work based on Census data analysis.
-Between September 2024 and September 2025, Echuca's labour force decreased by 10.6%, while employment declined by 11.9%, causing unemployment to rise by 1.4 percentage points.
-In comparison, Rest of Vic.'s employment fell by 0.7% over the same period.
-State-level data from VIC as of 25-Nov shows employment grew year-on-year by 1.13% (adding 41,950 jobs), with an unemployment rate of 4.7%, compared to the national rate of 4.3%.
-Jobs and Skills Australia's forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Echuca's employment mix suggests local employment should increase by 6.2% over five years and 13.2% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Between September 2024 and September 2025, Echuca's labour force decreased by 10.6%, employment declined by 11.9%, causing unemployment to rise by 1.4 percentage points.
+National employment forecasts from Jobs and Skills Australia (May-25) project a 6.6% increase over five years and 13.7% over ten years, with varying growth rates across sectors.
+Applying these projections to Echuca's employment mix suggests local employment could increase by 6.2% over five years and 13.2% over ten years.

 Frequently Asked Questions - Employment